PHP-DI/PHP-DI/news/13-php-di-4-4-released.md

 (new MyClass)->method();
 ```

-With PHP-DI 4.4, you can now use the same feature for invokable objects:
+With PHP-DI 4.4, you can now use the same feature for invocable objects:

 ```php
 class MyClass {